You are here

 October 10, 1994—Drs.
 Martin Rodbell and Alfred G. Gilman received the Nobel Prize in Physiology or Medicine for discovering G-proteins, a key component in the signaling system that regulates cellular activity.
 Dr. Rodbell discovered the signal transmission function of GTP while a researcher at the then-named NIAMD.

-June 22, 1997—Led by the NIDDK, the NIH and the U.S. Centers for Disease Control and Prevention (CDC) announced the creation of the National Diabetes Education Program to promote the findings of the multi-center Diabetes Control and Complications Trial (DCCT).
+June 22, 1997—Led by NIDDK, NIH and the U.S. Centers for Disease Control and Prevention (CDC) announced the creation of the National Diabetes Education Program to promote the findings of the multi-center Diabetes Control and Complications Trial (DCCT).

 1998—FDA approves first effective therapy, hydroxyurea, for sickle cell disease resulting from current NIDDK Director Dr. Griffin P. Rodgers’ research.